 About Hotel Adriana

-This morning we set off to explore the peaceful Pakleni Otici Islands by sea kayak.
+This morning we set off to explore the peaceful Pakleni Otoci Islands by sea kayak.
 Scattered off the southwest coast of Hvar and blanketed in low pine forest, the archipelago originally derived its name from the native paklina, a pine resin once used as a ship sealant.
-Paddle the idyllic bays of Marinkovac Island and savor the ubiquitous scent of pine, lavender and rosemary as you coast along the sandy beach at Sv Klement Island.
-This evening enjoy a cooking class and dinner at a local restaurant, and try your hand at a Croatian specialty such as ćevapčiči (spiced sausages) with ajvar sauce, mussels and black risotto.
+Paddle the idyllic bays of Marinkovac Island and savor the ubiquitous scent of pine, lavender, and rosemary as you coast along the sandy beach at Sv.
+Klement Island.
+This evening, enjoy a cooking class and dinner at a local restaurant and try your hand at a Croatian specialty such as ćevapčiči (spiced sausages) with ajvar sauce, mussels and black risotto.

 About Hotel Liburna

-Today you can opt for an exciting buggy safari and snorkeling adventure or for a leisurely day of biking Korčula Island.
-Safari-goers will be heading in a two-person buggy for Lumbarda beach.
+Today we start with an exciting buggy safari heading for Lumbarda beach.
 Follow your guides along the coastal gravel roads above Lumbarda and Žrnovo villages, pausing to admire the spectacular views and to swim and snorkel in two hidden bays.
 Admire the tranquil waters and look for wildlife as you enjoy lunch on the boat.
-Bikers will pedal from Korčula Town to Račišce, a quiet harbor village nestled on a postcard-perfect bay overlooking the sea and the majestic Pelješac mountains.
-Enjoy a wine tasting before making your way back to Korčula Town.
+The adults can enjoy a wine tasting before making your way back to Korčula Town by bike.
 This evening we gather for a delectable farewell dinner.

 Enjoy one last breakfast before you are transferred to the Dubrovnik airport or Dubrovnik town.
 Most will opt to spend a night in Dubrovnik to explore its picturesque town center which has been named a UNESCO World Heritage Site.